udexon/Multiweb/Reddit_anon_comment.md

+# Multiweb Demo: Reddit "Uncensorable" Anonymous Comments

-This is a perhaps modest introduction to Multiweb, arguably the biggest breakthrough since, built upon several incremental innovations ....
+This is a perhaps modest introduction to Multiweb, arguably the biggest breakthrough since the invention of the World Wide Web itself, built upon several incremental innovations.

-Not included PhosCloud, BitTorrent type ssh tunnel and transient key cryptography + PhosGraph.
-Give Greeting with a Secret Phrase (GASP) article.

-The http protocol itself did not mandate that a web page needs to be restricted to a single source to retrieve its contents.
-This practice was established ....

 Figure 1 shows a Reddit post viewed by a user without logging in.
 We demostrate how the anonymous user may add a new comment, as displayed in figure 2.
 The user keyed in the comment in a text box (textarea) with a red 'PHOS' button at the lower right corner.
 The comment 'July 21 1250 le quick browne foux' is inserted as the first comment after the main post.